 Press Volume Up, then Volume Down, press and hold the Power button until you see the Apple logo(iPhone X/XS/XS Max/XR).
 Then all your iPhone data shall be removed.

 Here are the 5 solutions to fix iTunes error 2006.
 Hope these methods can help you get away from the troublesome iTunes error.
-If you have other useful methods can solve this tricky problem about iTunes error, we’d like to hear it in the comments below!
+If you have other useful methods that can solve this tricky problem with iTunes error, we’d like to hear it in the comments below!

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >